← Back to essays

 The fix is not to ignore customers.
 It is to create a venue where customer input gets synthesized instead of serialized.
 A design partner program with real ceremonies — biweekly syncs, shared prototypes, structured feedback — forces you to see the overlapping shape across divergent requests.
 Without that structure, each new customer conversation becomes a gravitational pull toward a different roadmap.
 You do not see the full graph.
 You just see the latest request, and you start building toward it.
 Then another request arrives, and you pivot again.
 The result is a product that serves nobody well.

-The infrastructure underneath — sandboxes, self-hosted deployment, multi-cloud support — those bets are safe.
+The infrastructure underneath — sandboxes, cloud-based dev environments, multi-cloud support — those bets are safe.
 You need them regardless of where the product surface lands.
+The trend toward cloud-based development machines, where every PR comes with a suspended environment that has the right memory and environment variables already configured, is a good example: it serves the PE firm that just inherited 360 repos and the fintech that needs 128 gigs of RAM to run their stack.
+The infrastructure is general.
 But the experience layer on top, the thing customers actually touch, needs validation before you pour concrete.
 The difference between a pickup truck and a minivan matters a lot when you are building the engine.
 And right now, most early-stage agent companies are building engines without knowing what vehicle they are designing.

 What makes this moment dangerous is that enterprise AI customers churn fast.
 A company can spend six months deeply integrated with your tool and ditch it overnight for something marginally better.
 Developer-facing agent tools have near-zero switching costs because the core interaction — prompt to code — is identical everywhere.
+Transparency and full customizability are real differentiators, but only if customers can see them.
 The stickiness comes from workflow, from UX patterns that non-technical users adopt and refuse to abandon.
 That is where the product surface matters most.

 So build the infrastructure.
 It is the right call.
 But run the design partner program in parallel.
 Show customers provocative prototypes — rough, opinionated sketches of what the product could be — and watch which ones spark real conversation.
 The customers who are willing to collaborate on the future of your product are the most valuable asset you have.
 Use them.
 Just do not follow any single one of them off a cliff.